Table of Contents

 Foreclosure is the legal process a lender starts when a homeowner stops making their mortgage payments.
 It allows the lender to either take back ownership of the property or sell it, often through an auction, to recover the money they’re owed.

-Foreclosure doesn’t just mean losing a home—it can also seriously harm the homeowner’s credit, making it harder to qualify for loans or rent in the future.
+Foreclosure doesn’t just mean losing a home, it can also seriously harm the homeowner’s credit, making it harder to qualify for loans or rent in the future.
 The process follows specific rules and timelines that vary by state, with steps like legal notices and deadlines that homeowners need to pay attention to.

 While foreclosure is a serious situation, it’s not always the only option.
-Homeowners may be able to work out solutions like modifying their loan, setting up a payment plan, or selling the house to avoid the long-term effects.
+Homeowners may be able to work out solutions like modifying their loan, setting up a payment plan, or selling the house as-is to avoid the long-term effects.

 Stages of Foreclosure